depscloud/deploy/charts/gateway/README.md

 # Gateway

-Gateway is an HTTP proxy to the various gRPC services within the [deps.cloud](https://deps.cloud) ecosystem.
+Gateway provides a single interface to the [deps.cloud](https://deps.cloud) ecosystem.
-It translates RESTful API calls into gRPC calls for interacting with modules and their dependencies.
+It exposes both gRPC and RESTful interfaces for clients to connect to.
+We expose REST primarily for human consumption.
+Any extensions should leverage the gRPC API.

 ## Introduction

-This chart bootstraps a Gateway deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a gateway deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites